harveytriana/Blazor-AppRestClient/README.md

 > This is the classic example of the default ASP.NET Core Web API template.
 Note that I use a register type to decode the read data.
 Of course it is more effect than doing it with a class.

+**Note**: For the execution of the example, check the *Multiple startup projects* box in Solution Properties, and assign Start in both projects.

 ---

 By: [Blazor Spread](https://www.blazorspread.net)